 No. Teens train in a dedicated class with others their own age.
 This helps create a comfortable learning environment and ensures training intensity is appropriate.

-What should my teen wear to class?
+What should my teen wear?

 Will there be sparring?